storkjs/data-grid/README.md

 _resize-column_: is emitted after the user has resized a column's width. this event has a `detail` object containing two properties - the index of the resized column (`event.detail.columnIndex`) and the new width of the column (`event.detail.width`).

 _grid-loaded_: when the grid completes its constructing this event is emitted. you can listen to this event instead of giving the `onload` option.

+_Custom scroll events_: these events will be emitted if defined via the _addScrollEvent_ method.

 ### Code Example
 ```html